marpaia/AWSome/README.md

 Tips
 ----
+### Auth

-If you're going to use AWSome more than a few times, you should hard code the path to the SDK file and your AWS IAM credentials into AWSome
+* If you're going to use AWSome more than a few times, you should hard code the path to the SDK file and your AWS IAM credentials into AWSome

-You can find that the variables $sdkClassPhp, $k, and $s all get defined at the begining of the file.
+* You can find that the variables $sdkClassPhp, $k, and $s all get defined at the begining of the file.
 Adjust those variable based on your usage

-If you're less interested in hard coding the variables yourself see the usage
+* If you're less interested in hard coding the variables yourself see the usage

 Usage
 ----